-- Demonstrate practices, skills and processes.
+- demonstrate practices, skills and processes

-- Interpret client briefs and technical information.
+- interpret client briefs and technical information

-- Select practices and processes.
+- select practices and processes

-- Sequence processes.
+- · sequence processes

-- Evaluate processes and products.
+- · evaluate processes and products

-- Adapt processes and products.
+- adapt processes and products.

 Information & Communication Technology is a four-unit course of study.
+This syllabus contains six QCAA-developed units as options for schools to select from to develop their course of study.